 The Dayton Daily News reported Ronnie Galyon as saying about the milestone, “Put it this way, I’m stoked.”

-However, the Galyon twins discovered that Guinness had a record of another pair of conjoined twins, Giacomo and Giovanni Battista Tocci, who surpassed the record of oldest conjoined twins at age 63.
-Therefore, Guinness is reportedly looking forward to giving the Galyon twins recognition once they officially reach their 63rd birthday.
+They also discovered that Guinness had a record of another pair of conjoined twins, Giacomo and Giovanni Battista Tocci, who surpassed the record of oldest conjoined twins at age 63.
+Guinness is reportedly looking forward to giving the twins recognition once they reach age 63.